Douglas Lorne Jones

 In 1948, the Joneses became music teachers at Cedar Lake Academy, now Great Lakes Academy, in Michigan, where he chaired the department and she taught piano, positions they held until 1953.
-During those years he pursued graduate study at Michigan State University.
+During those years he pursued graduate study in music education at Michigan State University.

-He served for two years as principal of Battle Creek Academy and then was invited in 1955 to serve as band and choir supervisor for elementary and junior academy schools in the Southern California Conference of Seventh-day Adventists, a position he held for the next 22 years.
-Jones completed an M.A. in music at MSU the following year.
+He served as principal of Battle Creek Academy for two years and then accepted an invitation in 1955 to serve as band and choir supervisor for elementary and junior academy schools in the Southern California Conference of Seventh-day Adventists, a position he held for the next 22 years.
+Jones completed an M.A. in music at MSU in 1956.
 While in California, he directed choirs and bands in academies in that conference and in 1959 began directing, with Elaine serving as accompanist, The Ministers’ Chorus, an ensemble that had been formed in 1956.

-Jones served in California for 22 years before becoming music teacher at the Clara Rogers Elementary School in College Place, Washington, in 1977, where he worked until his retirement in 1986.
-While at CRES, he also taught elementary music methods classes at Walla Walla College, now University, and conducted the Upper Columbia Conference Ministers Male Chorus.
+In 1977, Jones became music teacher at the Clara Rogers Elementary School in College Place, Washington,where he worked until his retirement in 1986.
+While at CRES, he also taught elementary music methods classes at Walla Walla College, now University, and conducted the Upper Columbia Conference Ministers’ Male Chorus.

 The Joneses were living in College Place, Washington, when he died on March 15, 1994, at age 74.
 Elaine died nine years later in College Place on August 11, 2003, at age 79.